-Bone age assessment is used to radiologically assess the biological and structural maturity of immature patients from the hand and wrist x-ray appearances.
+Bone age assessment is used to radiologically assess the biological and structural maturity of immature patients from their hand and wrist x-ray appearances.
 It forms an important part of the diagnostic and management pathway in children with growth and endocrine disorders.
 It is helpful in the diagnosis of various growth disorders and can provide a prediction of final height for patients presenting with short stature.

 Bone age can also be used to monitor children on growth hormone therapy or those presenting in delayed or advanced stages of puberty that may need treatment.

 Assessment is performed with a radiograph of the non-dominant hand with a single DP view that includes the distal radius and ulna and all the fingers.
-Appearances of the carpal bones, metacarpal, phalanges, radius, and ulna are compared to standardised versions in one of two main atlases:
+Appearances of the carpal bones, metacarpal, phalanges, radius, and ulna are compared to standardized versions in one of two main atlases:

 - 1. Vicente Gilsanz, Osman Ratib.
 Hand Bone Age.
 ISBN: 9783540209515

 - 2. William Walter Greulich, Sarah Idell Pyle.
 Radiographic Atlas of Skeletal Development of the Hand and Wrist.
 ISBN: 9780804703987

 - 3. James Mourilyan Tanner.
 Assessment of Skeletal Maturity and Prediction of Adult Height (TW3 Method).
 ISBN: 9780702025112

 - 4. Halabi et al. The RSNA Pediatric Bone Age Machine Learning Challenge Radiology.
 Vol. 290, No. 2.
 Nov 28 2018.